 Each person will be expected to provide his/her own food.
-Refrigerators, a microwave, and grills/firepits are available in the campground or at the park visitor's center.
-No alcohol will be allowed in project refrigerators.
+Grills/firepits are available in the campground or at the park visitor's center.
+No alcohol will be allowed in project refrigerators or at the VC.
 Grocery stores are located nearby and project members will have the opportunity to shop there.
 Clean all utensils immediately after using them and take out the trash regularly, as a courtesy to your housemates and to avoid attracting undesirable wildlife.
+Do not leave trash bags out overnight unless they are in a secure container... they will be ripped open and the garbage scattered.